Melanie A. Medeiros has been a member of the faculty since 2014.

 Medeiros, M.A.
 2018.
 Marriage, Divorce and Distress in Northeast Brazil: Black Women’s Perspectives on Love, Respect and Kinship.
 New Brunswick, NJ: Rutgers University Press.

 ARTICLES & BOOK CHAPTERS:

 Perry, Keisha-Khan Y., and M.A.
 Medeiros.
-In Press.
+2023.
 "Introduction."
 In Black Women in Latin America and the Caribbean: Critical Research and Perspectives, edited by Melanie A. Medeiros and Keisha-Khan Y. Perry, 1-17.
 New Brunswick, NJ: Rutgers University Press.

 Medeiros, M.A., and Jennifer Guzmán.
 2023.
 “An Ethnographic Approach to Studying Latin America and the Caribbean.”
 In Insights on Latin America and the Caribbean: An Ethnographic Collection, edited by Melanie A. Medeiros and Jennifer Guzmán, 15-26.
 Toronto, CA: University of Toronto Press.

 Medeiros, M.A.
 2023.
 “Emotional Intimacy and the Black Matrifocal Family in Northeast Brazil.”
 Feminist Anthropology 4(1): 78-90. https://doi.org/10.1002/fea2.12113

 Medeiros, M.A.
 2022.
 “Rejecting Remarriage: Respectability & Black Brazilian Women’s Decisions to ‘Opt Out’ of Marriage.”
 In Opting Out: Women Messing with Marriage around the World, edited by Dinah Hannaford and Joanna Davidson, 104-120.
 New Brunswick, NJ: Rutgers University Press, Series: Politics of Marriage and Gender: Global Issues in Local Contexts.